empa-scientific-it/openbis-uploader/services/openbis-configuration/README.md

 ## Usage
 ### Commandline script

 The main entrypoint of this module is the command line utility  `make_instance.py`.

  To import a configuration residing in the file `test_instance.json` use:

 ```
 make_instance.py localhost:8443 admin changeit create ./test_instance.json
 ```

-This assume that the instance admin for the instance on `localhost` has the username "admin" and password "changeit"
+This connects to the OpenBis instance on `localhost` on port `8443` with the instance admin *admin* using password *changeit* and populates the instance with the data from the file `./test_instance.json`.

+If an existing instance should be emptied from user-defined masterdata and data, you can pass the ``--wipe`` flag to the above command.

+**Be very careful** with this flag, depending on the permission of the user you execute the command with, this would completely empty the instance except for the default objects/collections/spaces.

 To export an existing instance to JSON, use:

 ```
 make_instance.py localhost:8443 admin export create ./test_instance_exported.json
 ```
+This dumps the (user-defined) entries form the instance to the file `test_instance_exported.json`

 ### Configuration file